dehesselle/mibap/README.md

-# mibap - macOS Inkscape build and package
+# **m**acOS **I**nkscape **b**uild **a**nd **p**ackage

 This repository is the development platform for building and packaging [Inkscape](https://inkscape.org) 1.x on macOS.
+That means updates happen here more frequently and in smaller steps than what is pushed (in accumulated/squashed form) to Inkscape's sources ([packaging/macos](https://gitlab.com/inkscape/inkscape/-/tree/master/packaging/macos)).

+The build system being used is [JHBuild](https://gitlab.gnome.org/GNOME/jhbuild) in conjunction with our own custom moduleset based off [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx).
+If you have never heard about these two, take a look at [GTK's documentation](https://www.gtk.org/docs/installations/macos/); it is important to understand that this is neither Homebrew nor MacPorts.
+But don't worry, everything has been automated to the point that you only have to run shell scripts.

-## Usage
+## Build instructions

+Building Inkscape is a two-step process:

+1. Setup a build environment with all the dependencies ("toolset").
+There are two options:

+   a.
+Build everything from scratch.
+This encompasses _a lot_ of libraries and helper tools, therefore this is time consuming and can be error-prone if you don't stick to the requirements/recommendations.

+   __or__

+   b.
+Use a precompiled version of the toolset.
+Comparatively quick and painless, this will download and mount a disk image.

+1. Build Inkscape.
+   You can get from source code to disk image in under 5 minutes.

 ### Requirements

-_The following is bound to change as development progresses and I won't deny that there's usually more than one way to do something, but I can only support what I use myself.
-So feel free to experiment and deviate, but know that __it is dangerous to go alone!
-Take this 🗡️.___

 - A __clean environment__ is key.
-  - Make sure there are no remnants from other build environments (e.g. MacPorts, Fink, Homebrew) on your system.
+  - Make sure there are no remnants from other build environments (e.g. Homebrew, MacPorts, Fink) on your system.
     - Rule of thumb: clear out `/usr/local`.
   - Use a dedicated user account to avoid any interference with the environment (e.g. no custom settings in `.profile`, `.bashrc`, etc.).

 - There are __version recommendations__.
   - macOS Catalina 10.15.7
-  - Xcode 12.2
+  - Xcode 12.4
-  - OS X El Capitan 10.11 SDK from Xcode 7.3.1 (expected in `/opt/sdks/MacOSX10.11.sdk`, see `SDKROOT_DIR` in `020-vars.sh`)
+  - OS X El Capitan 10.11 SDK (from Xcode 7.3.1)

-- A somewhat decent __internet connection__ for all the downloads.
+- An __internet connection__ for all the downloads.

-### Building the toolset
+### step 1a: build the toolset

-ℹ️ _If you only want to build Inkscape and not the complete toolset, skip ahead to the next section!_

 1. Clone this repository and `cd` into it.